chibisnorlax/acnhfaq/faq/island-development/music.md

 | Welcome Horizons | Obtained after player's very first concert.                             |

 ### Can I request multiple tracks from K.K. on a single day?
-No, you are only able to take home one track per K.K. concert.
+No, you are only able to take home one track per K.K. concert, per day.

 ### Can I catalogue the K.K. songs?
 Yes, you can, with the exception being the `Welcome Horizons` track.
 These are one per player only.